arburty/tmsetup-command/README.md

 The second example will attach to the session 'second' starting in the './secondpath/' directory and create 'third' in the './thirdpath/' directory

+The third and fourth example are the same as example 2, but will not attach to a session.

+### `-p` ) primary

+The `-p` flag will change the primary path to the next given session pair.
+Useful when a long list of sessions is given and you do not want the first pair to be the attached session.
+Makes no sense to use with `-d` but still works.

+`tmclose first first/ projectA projectAlpha/ -p projectB projectBeta/

+This will change the primary session to ProjectB, instead of using the defaulted 'first' session.

 ### `-w` ) workspace

-The `-w` flag opens a `workspace` session in the home directory, and can be used in place of a name and path pair.
-Can only be used once but since I always want a generic session ready for tasks that are not project related it is a nice shorthand.
+The `-w` flag opens a `workspace` session in the users home directory, and can be used in place of a name and path pair.
+Can only be used once but since A generic session ready for tasks that are not project related is very useful it is a nice shorthand.

 `tmstart -w sessName my/path/`